WWE Judgment Day (2004): Aftermath

 After Judgment Day, SmackDown!
-General Manager Kurt Angle named John Bradshaw Layfield (JBL) as the number-one contender to Eddie Guerrero's WWE Championship at The Great American Bash, and JBL announced that Angle granted him permission to choose the stipulation for the match.
+General Manager Kurt Angle named John "Bradshaw" Layfield (JBL) as the number-one contender to Eddie Guerrero's WWE Championship at The Great American Bash, and JBL announced that Angle granted him permission to choose the stipulation for the match.
 On the June 3 episode of SmackDown!, JBL announced that his match against Guerrero would be a Texas Bullrope match.
 At The Great American Bash, JBL defeated Guerrero to become the new WWE Champion.
 JBL defeated Guerrero in a steel cage match to retain the title on the July 15 episode of SmackDown!.
+JBL would hold the WWE Championship until losing it to John Cena at WrestleMania 21.

 The Undertaker began a feud with The Dudley Boyz (Bubba Ray Dudley and D-Von Dudley) on the May 27 episode of SmackDown!, when The Dudley Boyz abducted The Undertaker's manager, Paul Bearer, after Paul Heyman told them to "make an impact".
 The following week, Heyman told The Undertaker to align himself with The Dudley Boyz, or else he would never see Bearer again.
 On the June 17 episode of SmackDown!, a handicap match between The Undertaker and The Dudley Boyz was booked for The Great American Bash, with the stipulation being if The Dudley Boyz won, Bearer would be buried in a glass crypt with cement.
 At The Great American Bash, The Undertaker defeated The Dudley Boyz.
 However, after the match, The Undertaker pulled the lever to the cement truck, which in turn filled the crypt with Bearer inside full of cement.
 It was announced on the following episode of SmackDown! that Bearer survived his concrete burial, but sustained severe internal damage, including injuries to the lungs and trachea.